 Door #8: Milltown Arms Tavern

 The culmination of our successful Brick Campaign, Door #8 is special because it features messages from over 200 individuals and businesses who donated to Tiny Doors ATL.
 The words engraved on the bricks range from the names of your family members and dogs to significant dates and causes.
-One brick is written in braille and if you look near the top left of the door you will even find a marriage proposal.
-(She said yes!)
+This door also reflects the surrounding colors of Cabbagetown.

 Door #9: King of Pops